 What is the most important piece of your college application?

-We know from the schools that submit admissions data to us every year that the two most important factors to colleges are:
+We know from the schools that submit admission data to us every year that the most important factors to college admission are:

 (Standardized test scores are a close third.)

-Your GPA is the total of all your course grades throughout your high school career divided by the total number of credits.
+Your grade point average (GPA) is the sum of all your course grades throughout your high school career divided by the total number of credits.
 Most high schools (and colleges) report grades on a 4.0 scale.
 The top grade, an A, equals a 4.0.
 Here’s a simple chart that shows how to convert your letter grades to the 4.0 scale.

 Your GPA will help you get in, but in these budget-tight times, great grades can also translate directly into dollars and cents.
 As Kal Chaney, author of our book Paying for College Without Going Broke attests, “Every tenth of a point a student raises her high school GPA can save her thousands of dollars in student loans she won’t have to pay back later.”

-How?
-Even at schools where students are awarded aid based only on their financial need, applicants with high academic achievement get preferential packaging—award packages with a higher percentage of grants and a lower percentage of loans.
+Even at schools where students are awarded aid based only on their financial need, applicants with high academic achievement get preferential packaging: Their award packages have a higher percentage of grants and a lower percentage of loans.
 Some colleges offer full scholarships for great GPAs.
 There are other schools (more and more in recent years) that give out large merit-based grants, irrespective of need.
 These grants are not necessarily just for 4.0 students.
 We know of several colleges that award merit-based grants for students with B averages.

 Senioritis is real, but colleges keep an eye on your grades even after you’ve been accepted.
 Plus, if you keep your grades up you could boost your chances of getting off the waitlist.
 Need to give your GPA a boost?
 We can help.
-From PhDs and Ivy Leaguers to doctors and teachers, our academic tutors are experts in their fields and can give you a hand in over 40 subjects and AP courses.
+Our online tutors are experts in their fields and can give you a hand in over 40 subjects and AP courses.

 Are you looking for strategic college advice based on your personality and goals?
 Our College Counselors will help you find, apply, and get accepted to your dream school.